 There’s nothing quite like a Banff & Lake Louise trip this summer.
 Whether it is for four days or two weeks, you will have a plethora of amazing views and intrepid experiences all to yourself.
 This trip is perfect for travellers of all ages and styles, from family vacationers to grey nomads, adventurous couples and groups of friends.
 So if you’re looking for the best summer itinerary, this is the one.

 Heading into the town of Banff is the perfect way to start your Rockies trip.
-From June 5 to mid-September, there is a three-block closure of Banff Avenue to cars.
+From May to mid-October, there is a three-block closure of Banff Avenue to cars.
 Take your time strolling, browsing local retailers, lounging on patios and sampling specialty cuisine as you drink in the magnificent views of Cascade Mountain.

 Stop by the SkiBig3 Adventure Hub (114 Banff Ave) to pick up your stand-up paddleboard for the next day.
 That way you can get an early start and not miss out on the best light of the day.